gmullerb/react-reducer-provider/README.md

 A .
 Using `useReducerContext`:

 * `useReducerContext` is a "typings-friendly" version of `useContext` that returns the status and dispatcher.
-  * which also increase Readability.
+  * which also increase Readability => increase Maintainability.

 ```jsx
   const { state, dispatch } = useReducerContext(someReducerContext)